I am pregnant. How can you help?

 Are you anti-birth control?

-We believe the abstinence is the most effective and healthy form of birth control.
+We believe that abstinence is the most effective and healthy form of birth control.
 However, we encourage couples to be proactive in their reproductive health and preventing unplanned pregnancies.

 Do you provide help and support to members of the LGBTQ+ community?